eafit-apolo/apolo-users/docs/source/software/monitoring/sensu/sensu-0.26.5/plugins/disk-usage.rst

  --mount MOUNTPOINT           Comma separated list of mount point(s) (default: all)
 ============================= ========================================================================

+.. warning:: If MOUNTPOINT contains an invalid partition (i.e /this_doesnt_exist) the plugin will not
+			 return Error, it will ignore it and check the others.

 Execute :bash:`/opt/sensu/embedded/bin/check-disk-usage.rb  --help` to obtain the full list of flags supported by the plugin.